clevercool/TileSparsity/README.md

 Stream  GEMM : 417.427826 us.
 ```

-Stream GEMM has about 2.26x speedup than CUTLASS GEMM with 75% sparsity.
+Stream GEMM has about 2.26x speedup than CUTLASS GEMM with 75% sparsity on V100.